Classified of Reinforced Cement Concrete Floors

 - Reinforced brickwork is a common type of construction in which some compressive strength of bricks is utilized to bear the compressive stress also steel bars are used to bear some tensile stresses in a slab.

-- In another word, the usual cement concrete is replaced with the bricks.
+- In other words, the usual cement concrete is replaced with bricks.
 Though, after the size of a brick is limited preparation in the slab is obtained by filling the joints within the bricks by cement mortar.

-- The reinforcing bars are inserted in the gap between the bricks, which is filled with cement mortar.
-So sort of construction is quite suitable also cheap for small span floor slabs carrying approximately lighter loads.
+- The reinforcing bars are inserted in the gap between the bricks, which are filled with cement mortar.
+So sort of construction is quite suitable and also cheap for small-span floor slabs carrying approximately lighter loads.

-- The depth of reinforced brick slab is governed by the thickness of the bricks available.
+- The depth of the reinforced brick slab is governed by the thickness of the bricks available.
 Modular bricks are 10 cm thick nominal.
-Onward thickness of slab may be saved as 10 cm.
+The onward thickness of the slab may be saved as 10 cm.

 - First-class bricks should be used for such work.
-Cement mortar used to fill the joints etc. should stay of 1 : 3 ratio, with proper water-cement rate to make the mortar workable.
+Cement mortar used to fill the joints etc. should stay at a 1:3 ratio, with a proper water-cement rate to make the mortar workable.

 - This width of each joint between adjacent bricks is generally retained equal to 2 cm.